illinois-cs419/illinois-cs419.github.io/index.md

 - [Math 225](https://math.illinois.edu/resources/department-resources/syllabus-math-225){:target="_blank" rel="noopener"} or [Math 415](https://math.illinois.edu/resources/department-resources/syllabus-math-415){:target="_blank" rel="noopener"} - basic linear algebra, especially 3D transforms

 ## Lectures ##

-Lecture is held in 1310 DCL on Tu Th 11-12:15
+## Lecture Quizes ##

-## Discussion Sections ##
+## Collaborative Notebooks ##
-We will not use discussion sections this semester...you only need to attend lecture.

 ## Programming Assignments ##
 There will a series of four programming assignments.
 See the [Assignments page](/assignments) for more details.

-## In-Class Work (or Homework) ##

-Starting in Week 2 of the semester, each (or almost each) lecture will include in-class exercises.
-These exercises will be available online using the PrairieLearn system.
-You should bring a phone or laptop or tablet to lecture.
-If you are unable to bring a device, let the course staff know and we will make other arrangements.

-In total the in-class work will be worth 5% of your total course grade.
-Each of the N assignments will be P=5/N points.
-Grading for the exercises will be as follows:

-+ Exercise completed correctly in-class will be worth P points plus P points of Extra Credit
-+ Exercise completed correctly outside of class within 1 week will be worth P points.
-+ Exercise completed correctly after 1 week but before the end of the semester will be worth P/2 points.

-These exercises can be done in groups and you can submit answers an unlimited number of times.

-**Attending class and completing the work is a chance to earn 5% extra credit for the semester**

 ### 4 Credit Option ###
 If you are taking the course for 4 credits, you will complete an extra project implelementing a ray-tracer.

 ## Exams ##
 This class will have three midterm exams and no final exam.
-The third midterm will be just before finals.
-Each exam is 50 minutes long.
+Each exam is 50 minutes long

-- Midterm 1: Feb.
-17 - Feb.
-19
+- Exam 1:
-- Midterm 2: April 7 (online, details to be announced on piazza)
-- Midterm 3: May 5 (online, details to be announced on piazza)
+- Exam 2:
+- Exam 3:

 All exams are closed-everything (no book, notes, calculator, etc.).
 See the [CBTF policies](https://cbtf.engr.illinois.edu/for-students/policies.html) for more detail.You are responsible for all material covered in lectures and assignments.For DRES accommodations see [CBTF DRES Students](https://cbtf.engr.illinois.edu/for-students/dres-students.html)